vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 We can select an edge ring by clicking on an edge and then **Shift+Double Click** on an adjacent edge. <figure> <img src = "../assets/images/2_maya_edge_selection_edgering.gif"></figure>

-To Delete an edge loop we use the special hotkey, **Ctrl+Backspace**.
+To Delete an edge loop, we use the special hotkey, **Ctrl+Backspace**.
 This hotkey will delete the edge loop and the vertices associated with it.
-Note in the gif below, we should not delete a single edge, as this will make and N-Gon.
+Note in the gif below, we should not delete a single edge, as this will make an N-Gon.
 Instead, we should delete the whole edge loop.

 Delete the center edge loop to match the image on the right.